druan10/Edurange_XSS_XSRF/README.md

 Fix lack of username & password sanitation users can enter any characters for their username and anything for their password as long as it fulfills the requirements Adding a ; to the username would break the password verification system as my code explodes lines on that character

+Group functions in common.php file by their role, (signup related, gathering data, etc)